onap/archived-aaf-authz/docs/sections/AAF_in_a_Nutshell.rst

 Scenario 1: an application already running in an Instance needs to do their yearly AppID password update

  - The AppID identity already has a credential, but it is expiring soon
  - The application's support team can create a new credential at any time
-     -  must enter an existing password to create a new one; store your passwords in a secure, manor.
+     - must enter an existing password to create a new one; store your passwords in a secure manner.
      - this new record will have an expiration date 1 year out
  - the password in the record will be a different password; this means the application's config files need to change
  - With a new password in place, there is no tight coordination required when the application's config files are updated.
 The old password continues to work until its expiration date.
 The new password is in place and will work as soon as the configuration is changed.

 Scenario 2:An AAF command to "extend" the current password.
 NOTE: extending a password is a temporary workaround; a new credential must be created as soon as possible.
  - this does not modiify the existing credential record
  - this creates a new credential record with an expiration date 5 days in the future
  - an admin of the namespace must now:
  - using the appropriate GUI link for the environment, go to the Password Management tab and create a new credential
  - if using cadi, digest the new password to get an encrypted password string
  - update cadi.properties
  - bounce application processes
  - if not using cadi,
  - update whatever config file is used to store the AppID identity's password
  - bounce application processes, if required to re-read config
  - to re-iterate: AAF never modifies an existing credential; AAF creates new credential records